Ty-R/test-demo/README.md

 The facts themselves are held in a Mongo DB.

 > **Note**
-> To spin up the UI and API for local development, or for exploring the app, run: `docker-compose --profile local up` and navigate to http://localhost:3000 in the browser.
+> To spin up the UI and API for local development, or for exploring the app, run: `npm start` and navigate to http://localhost:3000 in the browser.

 ## Testing